 From Science Fiction to Reality

-Once a concept from sci-fi, semiconductors are now a reality, powering everything from smartphones to space exploration.
+Once a concept out of science fiction, semiconductors are now a reality, powering everything from smartphones to space exploration.

 Everyone Gets a Chip